HillLab/SomaticSiMu/README.md

 "--reading_frame", "-f", help="index start of reading frame", default=1
-"--std", "-s", help="exclude signature data outside of n std from the mean", default=3 "--simulation_type", "-v", help="simulation type", default="end" "--slice_start", "-a", help="start of the slice of the input sequence" "--slice_end", "-b", help="end of the slice of the input sequence" "--power", "-p", help="multiplier of mutation burden from burden observed in in vivo samples", default=1 "--syn_rate", "-x", help="proportion of synonymous mutations out of all simulated mutations kept in the output simulated sequence", default=1
+"--std", "-s", help="exclude signature data outside of n std from the mean", default=3 "--simulation_type", "-v", help="simulation type", default="end" "--slice_start", "-a", help="start of the slice of the input sequence, default=None (start at first base)" "--slice_end", "-b", help="end of the slice of the input sequence, default=None (end at first base)" "--power", "-p", help="multiplier of mutation burden from burden observed in in vivo samples", default=1 "--syn_rate", "-x", help="proportion of synonymous mutations out of all simulated mutations kept in the output simulated sequence", default=1
 "--non_syn_rate", "-y", help="proportion of non-synonymous mutations out of all simulated mutations kept in the output simulated sequence", default=1